What is it like trying to get pregnant?

 - No one wanted to talk to me about it.
 No one cared that I was struggling with getting pregnant.
 My own husband was tired of hearing about it.

-- My husband, oh my wonderful husband was always so positive, which really PISSED ME OFF!
+- My husband, oh my wonderful husband was always so positive, which made me so angry!
 Like, “how can you be so calm and hopeful?
 Don’t you know it’s not that easy?!”

 - I became closed off, pessimistic, and mean.

 - I was full of pain and anger.
-How can a drug addict get pregnant? …and here I am over here doing everything right and I still can’t get pregnant.
+How can so many people get accidentally pregnant? …and here I am over here doing everything right and I still can’t get pregnant.

 - I hated myself….I blamed myself….